localvoid/ivi/documentation/general/context.md

 Context is an important part to build encapsulated and reusable components.
 Context implicitly propagates data through component trees.

-Almost all React-like libraries have implemented Contexts, but nobody is actually using them, except for some simple use cases, because they are [completely broken](https://facebook.github.io/react/docs/context.html#updating-context). ivi Context implementation doesn't have such problems, its syncing algorithm is built around optimization hints instead of `shouldComponentUpdate` method that completely prevents any updates for all its children.
+Almost all React-like libraries have implemented contexts, but nobody is actually using them, except for some simple use cases, because they are [completely broken](https://facebook.github.io/react/docs/context.html#updating-context). ivi syncing algorithm doesn't have such problems, it is using a different way to optimize updates.

 ## Context API for Components